-Classes are being held in a mix of in-person (on campus), supplemented by a limited number of distance (Zoom), asynchronous online, and hybrid formats.
+Courses will be primarily in-person (on campus), supplemented by a limited number of distance (Zoom), asynchronous online, and hybrid formats.
 The format for each course will be communicated through your schedule in e-services and the D2L Brightspace page for each course.
 The format for each course is being selected with your instructors to create a quality experiential learning environment, while maintaining proper social distancing for activities that require in-person learning.

 This plan will be reviewed throughout the summer and is subject to changes as directed by the Governor's Office, the Office of Higher Education, and the Minnesota State Colleges and Universities system.

 Campus Visits & Athletic Recruiting

-The college has resumed offering campus visits, including athletic recruiting visits, on a limited basis following state guidelines to protect the health of employees and prospective students.
+The college has resumed offering campus visits, including athletic recruiting visits, following state guidelines to protect the health of employees and prospective students.
 In addition to in-person visits, Zoom visits are also available.

-Athletics: The Spring 2021 Baseball season is in progress.
-At this time, Fall 2021 sports are being planned for as normal.
+Athletics: All Fall 2021 sports are being planned for as normal.
 The college is following the directions of the NJCAA, MCAC, and the Minnesota State College and University System.

-Campus Buildings: At this time, the ICC campus is open for scheduled college activities during regular hours Monday-Friday (masks and self-screening required).
+Campus Buildings: The ICC campus is open for scheduled college activities during regular hours Monday-Friday.

 Housing: On-campus housing is currently in operation following the Back-to-Campus Preparedness Plan.
 Housing applications are currently being accepted for the 2021-2022 academic year.
 In addition, the surrounding community offers a variety of off-campus options.
 A limited number of these options can be found on our Off Campus Housing page.